purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/p-values.md

 **In summary**, a small p-value doesn't imply a large difference in effect between Drug A and Drug B.

+> Note: Why Reject the Null Hypothesis?
+> Reasoning: If something (like the observed difference in test scores) only has a 1% chance of occurring under a certain assumption (the null hypothesis), and yet it does occur, it casts doubt on that assumption.
+It suggests that maybe the assumption (the null hypothesis of no difference) is incorrect.
+>

 ## Reference:
 - [Watch the video on YouTube](https://www.youtube.com/watch?v=vemZtEM63GY)